Bernardo-MG/java-patterns/readme.md

 All other dependencies are handled through Maven, and noted in the included POM file.

+## Collaborate

+The project is still under ongoing development, and any help will be well received.

+There are two ways to help: reporting errors and asking for extensions through the issues management, or forking the repository and extending the project.

+### Issues management
+Issues are managed at the GitHub [project issues page][issues].

+Everybody is allowed to report bugs or ask for features.

 ### Getting the code
 The code can be found at the [GitHub project page][scm].

+Feel free to fork it, and share the changes.

 ## License
 The project is released under the [MIT License][license].